codedot/lambda/README.md

-This package implements the pure untyped lambda calculus using interaction nets, providing both CLI and API.
+This package implements the pure untyped lambda calculus using interaction nets, providing CLI and API.

 Its browserified version is available as an online demo: